 Don’t like the Windows 10 Microsoft Edge browser?
 You’re not alone.
-Only 20% of all Windows 10 users ran Edge as their main browser as of August 2017, down from 24% a year earlier, reports Computerworld’s Gregg Keizer.
+Only 11% of all Windows 10 users ran Edge as their main browser as of October 2018, down from 24% about two years before then, reports Computerworld’s Gregg Keizer.

 Still, that’s a lot of people running the browser, and many of them might run it only because Microsoft has made it the Windows 10 default.
 You might be one of them.
 There’s no doubt Edge has been an improvement over Internet Explorer.
 But it may not be improvement enough.

 In this article, I’ll outline the reasons you may want to switch from Edge to Chrome, Firefox, Opera or another browser, and then show how you can replace Edge with any browser of your choice as your default.

 One last note before we dive in: Even if you’ve previously set up another browser to be your default, it might have been changed since then.
 When there’s a major Windows 10 upgrade, the upgrade recommends switching to Edge, and you might have inadvertently made the switch.